-If you hurry, you can order a used copy of the companion cookbook, The Princess and the Frog: Tiana’s Cookbook.
+And order a used copy of the companion cookbook, The Princess and the Frog: Tiana’s Cookbook.
 It's adorable!
 Both you and your child will love it.

 Since beignets are hard to find unless you have a Cajun-style restaurant in your town, you may want to try making beignets at home – and Mardi Gras is just the time to do it.